Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • 2019

-• Lawmakers announce funding allocation for a new bridge between Hattiesburg and Petal.
+• Lawmakers announce funding allocation for a new bridge between Hattiesburg and neighboring Petal.

 • The Twin Forks Rising Community Development Corporation (redevelopment of Ward 2) holds a ribbon cutting ceremony.